Jiva: Vishishtadvaita Darshan

 The Vishishtadvaita Darshan, proposed by Ramanuja, maintains an ontological distinction between jivas and God.
 However, unlike in the Dvaita Darshan, the distinction is qualified.
 The jiva still remains dependent on God for its qualities and volition.
 Ramanuja uses the doctrine of the body and the soul (sarira and sariri) to explain the relationship between God and the jivas.
 The jivas constitutes the body of God, and God is the soul of the jivas.
 Using this doctrine, Ramanuja is able to maintain an ontological distinction between God and the jivas, while still demonstrating their qualified non-duality.

 Vishishtadvaita holds, like other darshanas, that the self is chetan, a conscious being that is made up of consciousness.
+It refers to jiva, atman, cit, and cetana as synonyms.
 The school offers many rebuttals against the Advaita conception, one of which addresses the way in which Advaita's jiva, Brahman, may be in a state of ignorance.
 The Vishishtadvaita Darshan argues that if ignorance is not a quality of Brahman, then the notion of non-duality is contradicted.
 Ramanuja compares the consciousness of the jiva, as an atman, to the relationship between a lamp and the light it emits: